Simon Bridges kicks off political year with reshuffle and a new job for deputy Paula Bennett

-National deputy leader Paula Bennett will become spokeswoman for drug reform ahead of the referendum on personal use to be held at the 2020 election.
+National deputy leader Paula Bennett will become spokeswoman for drug reform ahead of the referendum on the personal use of cannabis to be held at the 2020 election.

 Her portfolio of tertiary education, skills and employment has been assigned by leader Simon Bridges to Shane Reti, a large increase in responsibility for the 40th ranked MP for Whangarei.